jundalisay/spblist/content/en/research/smith/wealth-of-nations/book-2/chapter-3a.md

 - The price of that vendible commodity can afterwards mobilize labour equal to the labour which originally produced it*.

-> *Superphysics note: This is similar to how the 1 guinea coin mobilized value worth 3 guineas through three transactions or by being circulated three times.
+{{< n n="This is similar to how the 1 guinea coin mobilized value worth 3 guineas through three transactions or by being circulated three times." >}}

 On the contrary, the labour of the menial servant, does not realize itself in any vendible commodity.